 Because of this, Austria has one of the highest GDP per capita in the world.
 Despite this, the average income per capita is US$33,541 a year, which is just below the global OECD average.
 However, the cost of living in the country is generally quite affordable.
 Although Vienna and Innsbruck are considered expensive by locals, they offer a far lower cost of living than other major European capitals like London and Paris.

 In addition, because of strong social support, living standards are generally quite high.
 For instance, the Austrian government offers plenty of support for housing, healthcare, childcare, and other public services.

 Austrian people and society

 Austrian culture is similar to that of Germany.
 Because of this, you can expect to encounter similar attributes, such as a degree of formality and politeness and strict attention to personal grooming and punctuality.
 “Bitte” (please) and “Dankeschön” (thank you) will get you a long way in this conservative country that has a long history of Catholicism.
-As such, society tends to be a little conservative in its attitudes.
+As such, Austrian people tend to be a little conservative in their attitudes.

 Austria’s population has changed significantly over the 20th century.
 Because of this, there are fewer children and young people, but far more retirees.
 Additionally, increased migration has seen an increase in the working-age population, much of which is centered in the cities.